lewisjkl/blog/_posts/2020-02-17-cats-effect-ref.md

 This operation is logically more simple than `modify`, which is why I have included it before `modify` in this post.
 Don’t worry too much about the implementation here until after you have read the section about `modify`.
 For now the important thing to note is what `update` does.

-`update` takes a function `f` as an argument that will be called with whatever value is currently contained inside of the `Ref`.
+`update` takes a function `f` as an argument that will be called on whatever value is currently contained inside of the `Ref`.
 Then whatever value the function `f` returns will be the new value inside of the `Ref`.

-How this all works will make more sense after we cover `modify` below.
+How `update` works will make more sense after we understand how the `modify` function on `Ref` works.
+For now just note that `update` provides a way to atomically perform a "get then set" operation.

 ### Example